emilda99/alx-system_engineering-devops/README.md

-Create a script that switches the current user
+Write a script that prints “Hello, World”, followed by a new line to the standard output